popgengui/agestrucnb/README.md

 		   screen, and labeled, "Clone or download."

 	B. Install the program
-		1. Easiest install method, if you are using python3 on Linux:
+		1. Easiest install method, if you are using python3 on 64-bit Linux:

 			i.
 From a terminal, type "pip3 install agestrucne".

+			ii.
+Note:  according to the speed and RAM capacity of your computer, simupop can take many minutes to be compiled and installed.

+		2. Easy and fastest, if you are using a 64-bit OS and an Anaconda3 python installation, you can type (in the order given) from a terminal:

+			i. conda config --add channels conda-forge"

+			ii. conda install simupop

+			iii. pip install agestrucne

-		2. Methods.
-There are several ways to install agestrucne, listed here.
-Then, see the Platform-based details directly following to match a method with a platform/python combination.
+		3. Installation methods, in general.
+These can be used, along with the platform-based details directly following to match a method with a platform/python combination.

 			i.
 Single command method with pip:
 			   a.
 Open a terminal and type